slacy/openmusictheory.github.io/popRockForm-containers.md

 ### Module

-A *module* typically spans between 8 and 24 bars and includes 2–4 phrases.
+In pop/rock music, a *module* typically spans between 8 and 24 bars and includes 2–4 phrases.
 (Some auxiliary modules may contain a single phrase.)
-A module presents a single function (such as A, B, C, V, P, etc.) and presents a complete 2-, 3-, or 4-part pattern (see below).
-Modules typically set a stanza of lyrics (though occasionally a couplet).
-Modules are designated by upper-case letters according to function.
+A module presents a single [formal function](popRockForm-functions) (such as A, B, C, V, P, etc.) and presents a complete 2-, 3-, or 4-part pattern.
+Modules typically set a stanza of lyrics.

-Module boundaries are also usually made apparent by poetic structure (end of a group of rhyming lines—couplet or stanza) or surface features of the song (clear rhythmic, harmonic, and melodic arrival; change in instrumentation or volume; return to beginning of a previously heard module; etc.).
+Module boundaries are usually made apparent by poetic structure (end of a group of rhyming lines—couplet or stanza) or surface features of the song (clear rhythmic, harmonic, and melodic arrival; change in instrumentation or volume; return to beginning of a previously heard module; etc.).

-All module definitions are based on Jason Summach's (2012) dissertation, "Form in Top-20 Rock Music, 1955–89."
+*All module definitions are based on Jason Summach's (2012) dissertation, "Form in Top-20 Rock Music, 1955–89."*

 ### Primary module